 The Post Office serves the community with all postal items, pensions, a cash machine, personal banking and a host of other post office facilities.

-The Packhorse Inn an award winning pub opened its doors in November 2013 offers a modern bar and restaurant serving superb food and snacks, it also offers bed and breakfast and boasts 5 stars with the AA, and 3 Rosettes for Culinary Excellence.
+The Packhorse Inn, an award winning pub which opened its doors in November 2013, offers a modern bar and restaurant serving superb food and snacks, it also offers bed and breakfast and boasts 5 stars with the AA, and 3 Rosettes for Culinary Excellence.

-The Moulton Millennium Club working with the Village hall and St Peter's church committees are usually the organising body behind these events.
+The Moulton Millennium Club, working with the Village hall and St Peter's church committees, is usually the organising body behind these events.